Xylambda/torchfitter/README.md

 ## TODO
 * Add support for EarlyStopping.
-* Add support for ElasticNet and L1 regularization.
 * Add support for computing metrics in the training loop.
 * Improve `logger_kwargs` management.